Taliban rejects Russian claim of 20 international terror groups operating in Afghanistan

 Reuters

-He said the Afghan leadership was taking measures to combat terrorism “to the best of its ability”, but argued that the continued presence of armed groups remained a destabilising factor.
+He acknowledged that the Afghan leadership was taking measures to combat terrorism “to the best of its ability”, but argued that the continued presence of armed groups remained a destabilising factor.

 Shoigu described the Afghan branch of ISIS, known as “Wilayat Khorasan”, as the “greatest concern”.
 He said the group maintains training camps and operational bases mainly in eastern, northern and north-eastern Afghanistan.
 He also noted that Kabul “regularly eliminates” ISIS-affiliated militants.